LiberAI/NSpM/README.md

 Hi, this is a first commit test on gsoc-aman branch.
 Please find my blog [here](https://amanmehta-maniac.github.io) - here you will find details about what this project had to offer.
-To be able to generate the dataset automatically, there is a five step pipeline which you would have to follow, guided at 'PIPELINE' file.
+1. To be able to generate the dataset automatically, there is a five step pipeline which you would have to follow, guided at 'PIPELINE' file.

-Hope you like my work!
+2. Otherwise you can directly use the data generated under data/place_v2.zip and data/Compositions_v2.zip